CTF-FlagFrenzy/challenges/Security_Maths/Technical_Guide_SecurityMaths.md

 ## Challenge Description
 Prof. Schmidt’s coordinates to his favourite holiday destination were stolen.
 Unfortunately, he separated them into three pieces (due to security policies :p) which makes finding them quite difficult.
 However, the thief left some hints about their locations.
 Now it's your turn to find them!
-- The student's favourite eating location
+- The student's favourite eating location.
-- This place is quite interesting, but sadly, experiments are rather rare
+- This place is quite interesting, but sadly, experiments are rather rare.
 - "Das ist aber SCHADE!"

+Which location do the coordinates refer to?

 ---